float3/float3.github.io/quartz-local/comments/README.md

 commenter: every comment is read before it merges.
 It is that a merge is a judgement made once, by eye, on code that may be minified or clever, while the cost of getting it wrong is script running on this origin for every visitor afterwards.
-The sandbox makes a mistaken merge cost a silly iframe instead.
+The sandbox limits the damage of a mistaken merge to an isolated iframe.

 If a particular comment ever deserves to run on the real origin, the honest way to do it is to move its code into the page or into `ts/` — where it goes through the same review as everything else here — rather than to widen the sandbox for all comments at once.
-Adding `allow-same-origin` to the list in `ts/src/comments/runner.ts` would do exactly that, and is the one line in this plugin worth being suspicious of in a diff.
+Adding `allow-same-origin` to the list in `ts/src/comments/runner.ts` would do exactly that, and is the one line in this plugin that should be scrutinized in a diff.

 ## The workflow